reillypascal/personalsite-ssg/pages/wiki/links.md

 - [My blogroll](/blogroll) — a list of many interesting blogs I follow, including IndieWeb people, fellow musicians and music academics, and experimental music publications
 - [ribo.zone's links](https://ribo.zone/links)

+### Fun Sites

+- Rapper [Kreayshawn](https://en.wikipedia.org/wiki/Kreayshawn) has a [personal site](https://kreayshawn.com/) that's a riot of late-90s web design, and on both this and her [smile\.rip](https://www.smile.rip/) site, she expresses nostalgia for people going to and building websites.
+Smile\.rip even includes a basic guide to making a website under “About,” and try looking at the site on a phone for a fun message!

 ### Hypertext